open-resources/stats_bank/content/public/005.Foundations for inference/Topic Outcome/5_2_confidence_intervals_for_a_proportion_q5_13/5_2_confidence_intervals_for_a_proportion_q5_13.md

           feedback: Correct!
       part3:
         ans1:
-          value: The 90% confidence interval is approximately (0.0645, 0.0921).
-We are 90% confident that the true proportion of all first-time visitors who would register under the new design is between 6.45% and 9.21%.
+          value: The 90% confidence interval is approximately (0.0685, 0.0984).
+We are 90% confident that the true proportion of all first-time visitors who would register under the new design is between 6.85% and 9.84%.
           feedback: Try again please!
         ans2:
-          value: The 90% confidence interval is approximately (0.0605, 0.0971).
-We are 90% confident that the true proportion of all first-time visitors who would register under the new design is between 6.05% and 9.71%.
+          value: The 90% confidence interval is approximately (0.0645, 0.1034).
+We are 90% confident that the true proportion of all first-time visitors who would register under the new design is between 6.45% and 10.34%.
           feedback: Try again please!
         ans3:
-          value: The 90% confidence interval is approximately (0.0605, 0.0921).
-We are 90% confident that the true proportion of all first-time visitors who would register under the new design is between 6.05% and 9.21%.
+          value: The 90% confidence interval is approximately (0.0645, 0.0984).
+We are 90% confident that the true proportion of all first-time visitors who would register under the new design is between 6.45% and 9.84%.
           feedback: Try again please!
         ans4:
-          value: The 90% confidence interval is approximately (0.0645, 0.0971).
-We are 90% confident that the true proportion of all first-time visitors who would register under the new design is between 6.45% and 9.71%.
+          value: The 90% confidence interval is approximately (0.0685, 0.1034).
+We are 90% confident that the true proportion of all first-time visitors who would register under the new design is between 6.85% and 10.34%.
           feedback: Correct!
 ---
 # {{ params.vars.title }}